The Hamiltonian formulation of General Relativity: myths and reality: The Dirac Hamiltonian of GR versus the ADM Hamiltonian of geometrodynamics

 In Section III we have demonstrated that the gauge transformations that follow from Dirac's Hamiltonian can be derived using both the methods of \cite{Castellani} and \cite{Novel}.
 The method \cite{Novel} was applied to ADM gravity in \cite{Saha}.
 The result of \cite{Saha} is not new, but it is probably the first complete consideration of how one can derive the gauge transformations from the constraint structure of the ADM formulation.
 The application of Castellani's method to the ADM Hamiltonian given in Appendix of \cite{Castellani} is opaque and incomplete as the relation between the diffeomorphism and the ADM parameters is not explicitly given and only the transformations of $g_{0\mu}$ are found.
 The calculations themselves were performed in an unnatural way - in order to find the transformations of the metric tensor, the ADM variables were expressed in terms of the metric in the generator.
 For completeness, we shall use Castellani's approach to find the gauge generator with the ADM Hamiltonian and compare it with the result of \cite{Saha}.
 In addition, we will show some of the peculiarities in this calculation which are related to the somewhat confusing notation used by ADM.

 According to Castellani's procedure, the generators of a gauge transformation can be constructed for the Hamiltonian using the so-called algebra of the Dirac constraints (\ref{eqnDA}) (unnumbered equation preceding Eq.
-(29) of \cite{Castellani})\footnote{From this point we are considering the ADM formulation and do not use the superscript $ADM$.}
+(29) of \cite{Castellani})\footnote{Starting from here we are considering the ADM formulation and do not use the superscript $ADM$.}

 These lead to the generator (see Eq.
 (29) of \cite{Castellani})

 There are some differences between these equations and the corresponding ones of \cite{Castellani} as we use Dirac's notation, $e^{rs}$, which in ADM is called the three-dimensional metric.
 Actually, this renaming is sloppy and confusing because (see (\ref{eqn409})) $^{4}g^{km}=\left. {}\right. ^{3}g^{km}-\frac{N^{k}N^{m}}{N^{2}}=\left. {}\right. ^{3}g^{km}+\frac {g^{0k}g^{0m}}{g^{00}}$ which, when solved for $^{3}g^{km}$, is equivalent to Dirac's $e^{km}$ (\ref{eqn06.04}).
 We keep $e^{rs}$ to avoid the temptation to raise spatial indices with this tensor.
 We can do this for the spatial metric (as they are inverses) but we cannot do this for derivatives, as was done in \cite{Castellani} in the second term of (\ref{eqn417}) where $N^{,j}\Pi_{j}$ is correct \textit{only} if we consider\ $N^{,j}$ as short for $N_{,i}e^{ij}$.
 This is because, according to the standard rules of raising indices in GR,